 Once you receive your credit report, review it to make sure it’s accurate.
 If you find errors on the report, get them corrected.
 If you have a low score, now is the time to try to improve it.

-Becoming a food truck owner has its advantages and disadvantages, its risks and rewards.
+Becoming a food truck owner has its advantages and disadvantages, its risks, rewards and financial realities.
 You’ll face adverse situations caused by circumstances out of your control and overcoming these setbacks and keeping your mobile food business profitable will require long hours of hard work.

 Now ignore everything else I’ve written up to this point, there is one thing I can assure you.
 From all of the vendors I have spoken with over the years, I have learned that starting and growing a mobile food business is one of the most rewarding experiences you’ll ever encounter.
 It’s your baby and when it works as planned nothing beats it.